Two Kooks » ALL RECIPES » Cedar Planked Chicken

 Tips for plank grilling

-1. Soak the planks before grilling (15-60 minutes depending on thickness).
+1. Soak the cedar grilling plank before grilling (15-60 minutes depending on thickness).
 You can add apple juice, white wine or beer to the water for soaking for extra flavor.

 2. Start the plank grilling on high for a few minutes to get the wood smoking.

-3. Then use indirect heat for most of the time (and then low heat during the final phase)
+3. Then use indirect cooking for most of the time (and then low heat during the final phase)

 4. There is no need to turn the food.